Yu-ZiHeng/Yu-ZiHeng.github.io/index.md

 My research focuses on game theory and theoretical industrial organization, with particular emphasis on market structure, two-sided platform, and information design.
 I combine mathematical modeling, text analysis, and numerical simulation to study noncooperative games—especially those with incomplete information—and issues in competition policy so as to better understand market outcomes, the market subjects' behaviors, and the relevant welfare consequences.

-#### Education
+### Education

-Aug 2021 - present: Ph.D. in Economics, The University of Texas at Austin
+Aug 2021 - present: &emsp;Ph.D. in Economics, The University of Texas at Austin

 Aug 2019 - Dec 2020: M.A.
 Economics, Duke University

-Sep 2015 - Jun 2019: Bachelor in Economics, Wuhan University
+Sep 2015 - Jun 2019: &ensp;Bachelor in Economics, Wuhan University